-Once the boxman counts the money, the dealer will give you your chips, and you will be good to go with your craps betting session.
+Once the boxman counts the money, the dealer will give you your chips, and you will be free to commence your craps betting session.
 Before they attempt to pick up their chips, players should ensure that the current round is still on hold, which will be the case if the stickman still holds the dice in the middle of the craps table.
 If such is the case, they need to collect their chips, and make sure that they will not roll all over the table.

 One of the best ways to figure out if a player is a total novice or an old hand is to check out the way he/she has arranged his/her chips.
 As soon as players get their chips, they should always place the ones with a higher denomination in the middle of their stack, and position the lower-value ones on both sides of the high-value ones.

 In this way, it will be exceptionally easy for players to make their bets as their chips will be neatly organized all the time.

 Once players have exchanged their money for chips, they will be ready to proceed with the actual play.
 Needless to say, there are more things gambling enthusiasts should be aware of if they prefer to place their bets in a brick-and-mortar casino.

 First and foremost, craps fans should know that with most bet types that are available at the craps table, they will need the assistance of the dealer.
 Usually, craps bets are divided based on the number of rolls that are needed until their outcome is determined, and for this reason, they can be single and multi-roll ones.